 Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely.
 Low to moderate doses of alcohol may increase the incidence of a variety of aggressive acts.
 Moderate to high doses of alcohol may cause marked impairment in higher mental functions, severely altering a person's ability to learn and remember information.
 Very high doses may cause respiratory depression or death.
 If combined with other depressants, dependency may occur.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations, and convulsions.
 Alcohol withdrawal can be life threatening.
-Long-term consumption of large quantities of alcohol during pregnancy may give birth to infants with Fetal Alcohol Syndrome.
+Long-term consumption of large quantities of alcohol can lead to permanent damage to vital organs such as the brain and the liver.
+Females who drink alcohol during pregnancy may give birth to infants with Fetal Alcohol Syndrome.
 These infants have irreversible physical abnormalities and intellectual disabilities.
 In addition, research indicates that children of alcoholic parents are more at risk than other youngsters of becoming alcoholics.